protopopov1122/LuaCppB/README.md

 * support of smart pointers.
 * support of some STL types - vectors, maps, pairs, tuples.
 * support of coroutines.

-TODO:
-* extend support of STL types.
+* support of std::exception-based exception propagation and handlers
-* perform refactoring, simplify API.

 ### Motivation
 Project inspired by two things: